telliott99/smallprojects/thermostat.md

 <img src="figs/home.png" style="width: 400px;"/>

-will likely be off by a few degrees for an hour or so.
+will likely be off by a few degrees, for an hour or so.
+The AC will still run to reach the set-point (e.g. display shows 74, actual is 80, set-point is 76, the unit will cool).

 #### Two modes